YahyaStihi18/simple_part_manager/README.md

 # simple_part_manager
-GUI APP that manage part ADD/UPDATE/REMOVE/CLEAR
+GUI APP that manage parts or items with simple functions like ADD/UPDATE/REMOVE/CLEAR